National Anthem of Peru

-The "National Anthem of Peru", (Note: Himno Nacional del Perú; Piruwpa llaqta takin; Piruw yarawi nasyunal) also known as the "National March of Peru" (Note: Marcha Nacional del Perú) and "We Are Free", (Note: Somos libres) was adopted in 1821.
+The "National Anthem of Peru", (Note: Himno Nacional del Perú; Piruwpa llaqta takin; Piruw yarawi nasyunal) also known as the "National March of Peru" (Note: Marcha Nacional del Perú) and "We are free!
+May we always be so, may we always be so!", (Note: ¡Somos libres!

+¡seámoslo siempre, seámoslo siempre!) was adopted in 1821.
 The music was composed by José Bernardo Alcedo, and the lyrics were written by José de la Torre Ugarte.